Shared Prosperity

 The Shared Prosperity Initiative engages the business, government, and nonprofit sectors to mitigate displacement of very low-income residents and allow these residents to continue to contribute to Arlington’s economic viability and diverse community fabric.
-We do this through a combination of policy analysis, advocacy, demonstration pilots, and striving to attract major resource investments in deeply affordable housing, deeply affordable childcare, and living wage and workforce pathways.
+We do this through a combination of policy analysis, advocacy, demonstration pilots, and striving to attract major resource investments in three target areas.

-Just over 24,000 individuals in Arlington are trying to make ends meet on about $45,600 or less.
+Nearly 24,760 individuals in Arlington are trying to make ends meet on $46,410 or less.
 That’s 30% of our area median income for a family of four.
 These lower wage earners and their families are at high risk of displacement.

 Three primary factors drive our lowest-income residents from the community: